clemens-tolboom/godot_3_spawn_points/README.md

 ### WavesManager

-By adding a WaveManager as a child of the SpawnPoint you can add additional wave configurations make your game more interesting.
+By adding a WaveManager as a child of the SpawnPoint you can add additional waves configurations make your game more interesting.

 ## Demos